oDesk Joins Forces With Elance

 Warning sign you’ve hired a “total fraud”: You get a call from the FBI

 OK, maybe not the FBI.
-But, I have seen situations where oDesk or other virtual marketplaces have shut down contractors’ profiles because they had been involved in illegal activities.
-In doing so, companies such as oDesk will notify the contractor’s client(s) of the cause.
+But, I have seen situations where Upwork or other virtual marketplaces have shut down contractors’ profiles because they had been involved in illegal activities.
+In doing so, companies such as Upwork will notify the contractor’s client(s) of the cause.